 The Devil’s Bridge is located in Borgo a Mozzano; it marks the entry in the Garfagnana area and features striking and asymmetrical arches.
 It was built around the year one thousand, and according to the legend it was Satan himself to built it, claiming the soul of the first person that would have crossed it, but the people of the village proved to be smarter than him and let a goat cross the bridge first, making fun of the devil.

 Most of the bridges of Florence are reconstructions, due to the fact that Nazis had destroyed them to stop the advancing Allied forces during World War II.
 But luckly this was not the case of Ponte Vecchio, the world famous bridge perfect for a romantic stroll surrounded by jewellery shops and with the Arno River under your feet.

-Ponte Vecchio is topped by the Vasari Corridor, the secret passage created by the Medici family that unites Palazzo Vecchio to Palazzo Pitti, now part of the Uffizi Gallery (you can visit it by appointment).
+Ponte Vecchio is topped by the Vasari Corridor, the secret passage created by the Medici family that unites Palazzo Vecchio to Palazzo Pitti, now part of the Uffizi Gallery.

 And if you want to spend a weekend in Florence, here is a useful link.

 Another amazing bridge is the “ponte sospeso” or suspended bridge in San Marcello Pistoiese, a pedestrian bridge that connects the two sides of the Lima River at a height of about 40 metres.
 With its 227 meters of extension, in 1990 it entered the Guinness Book of Records as the longest suspended bridge in the world: a record recently lost due to a similar structure built in Japan.
 A last recommendation: it is only for the adventure lovers!